Warm River, Idaho

 Warm River is a city in Fremont County, Idaho, United States.
 The population was 4 at the 2020 census, making it the least populous city in Idaho.
 It is part of the Rexburg, Idaho Micropolitan Statistical Area.

 History

-Warm River was incorporated in the 1940s in order to bring the small resort community in compliance with state law restricting liquor licenses to only incorporated municipalities.
+Warm River was incorporated in the 1940s, in order to bring the small resort community into compliance with state law restricting liquor licenses to incorporated municipalities.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.73 sqmi, of which, 0.72 sqmi is land and 0.01 sqmi is water.